 Please note - A Data Protection Impact Assessment should only be considered if the system or process involved contains person identifiable information.
 If this is not the case then there is no requirement to undertake a DPIA at this time.

-To obtain a DPIA template please contact the Information Governance Department.
+To obtain a copy of the DPIA template please follow the link DPIA